josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 *On Mac*, I was able to reach 80,000.
-However, mysterously a few minutes after running the experiment, the Mac crashes without any crash reports in `/Library/Logs/DiagnosticReports` so I'm not able to diagnose what happened.
+However, mysterously a few minutes after running the experiment, my poor Mac crashes everytime without any crash reports in `/Library/Logs/DiagnosticReports` so I'm not able to diagnose what happened.

+The tcp send and receive buffers on my Mac are 131072 bytes:
 ```
 sysctl net | grep tcp | grep -E '(recv)|(send)'
 net.inet.tcp.sendspace: 131072
 net.inet.tcp.recvspace: 131072

-pagesize
-4096
 ```

-80000*131072*2*2 bytes is about 39GB.
-Could that be why my Mac crashed?
-Was it unable handle that much virtual memory?
+So it might be because I used `80000connections*131072 bytes per buffer * 2 input and output buffer * 2 client and server connection` bytes which is about 39GB virtual memory.
+Or maybe it was the Mac OS didn't like me using 80,000*2*2=320,000 file descriptors.

-I'm not familiar with debugging on Mac without a crash report so if anyone has any resources let me know.
+Unfortunately, I'm not familiar with debugging on Mac without a crash report so if anyone has any resources let me know.

-*On Linux*, I was able to reach 800,000.
+*On Linux*, I was able to reach 840,000!
 However, while the experiment ran, my mouse movements would take a few seconds to register on my screen.
 Anything beyond that and my Linux would freeze and become unreponsive.

-I used sysstat to investigate what resource was in contention: https://raw.githubusercontent.com/josephmate/java-by-experiments/main/max_connections/data/out.840000.svg
+I used (sysstat)[https://github.com/sysstat/sysstat] to investigate what resource was in contention: https://raw.githubusercontent.com/josephmate/java-by-experiments/main/max_connections/data/out.840000.svg

 ```